 Come and see everything that we’ve changed!

 We completely revamped our social history exhibits over the winter and we’re excited to share the results with you.
 Old favourites such as the early 20th century kitchen remain, featuring new artifacts and information.
-Our First Nations exhibit has been given new life, and is looking fantastic.
+The First Nations exhibit has been given new life, and is looking fantastic.
 New features include a display on the old Qualicum train station, cases dedicated to interesting characters of early Qualicum Beach, and a relocated oral history corner.

 Many thanks to all of the staff and volunteers that made these great changes happen.